ghaerr/elks/README.md

 Only CONFIG_IMG_FD1232 and CONFIG_IMG_FD1440 with FAT Filesystem are planned to support.

-Progress (with emulator)
+Progress (with emulator and PC-9801RX21)
 Boot : can call start_kernel
-Kernel : not yet
+Kernel : modifying irq, timer
-driver : modifying bios FD read
+driver : modifying bios FD read, console-headless, kbd-poll
 init : in progress
 command : not yet